 At present, clause 5.3.8 does not explicitly allow NSPs to disclose information provided by a connecting party to other potential connecting parties.
-Grid Australia proposes to allow for some information to be disclosed through a new clause
+Grid Australia proposes to allow for some information to be published through a new clause

-&lt;sup>8 Ibid. p.3.
+&lt;sup>9 Ibid. p.3.

-&lt;sup>9 Clause 5.3.8 relates to the provision and use of information for modifying or establishing a connection to a network.
+$^{10}$ Clause 5.3.8 relates to the provision and use of information for modifying or establishing a connection to a network.

-&lt;sup>10 Clause 8.6.2 provides for exceptions to Registered Participant's confidentiality obligations under the Rules.
+Clause 8.6.2 provides for exceptions to Registered Participant's confidentiality obligations under the Rules.
 These exceptions include: information generally and publicly available; disclosure to employees, officers and legal or other professional advisors; consent to disclose information.

-&lt;sup>11 Grid Australia Rule change proposal, Proposed Rule change: confidentiality provisions clause 5.3.8, 1 April 2009, p.2.
+&lt;sup>12 Grid Australia Rule change proposal, Proposed Rule change: confidentiality provisions clause 5.3.8, 1 April 2009, p.2.